Vietnam.vn - Nền tảng quảng bá Việt Nam

 The AI system processes large amounts of data across China in real time, and can alert maintenance teams of unusual situations within 40 minutes with an accuracy rate of up to 95%.

-With AI, minor track faults on high-speed rail lines operating in China have dropped by 80% over the past year.
+With AI, minor track faults on high-speed rail lines operating in China have decreased by 80% over the past year.
 None of these lines have had to issue deceleration warnings due to serious track problems.
 Research has also shown that the amplitude of track displacement due to strong winds has been significantly reduced thanks to AI.

 The US rail network is facing predictable challenges, with poor maintenance leading to ongoing safety risks.
 Over the past 50 years, the average number of derailments has exceeded 2,800 per year.